 A daily drink may reduce the risk for heart attack.
 It may reduce the risk for stroke.
-Keep your alcohol use at a proper level.
-A good level is no more than two drinks per day for men.
-It is no more than one drink a day for women.
+Keep your alcohol use at a moderate level.
+This means no more than 2 drinks per day for men.
+It is no more than 1 drink a day for women.

-About one in every 13 Americans is a problem drinker.
-Many of these are alcoholics.
+About 18 million Americans have an alcohol problem.
+Many of these people are alcoholics.
 Drinking too much can greatly harm your health.

-Drinking boosts the risk for car crashes.
+Drinking raises the risk for car crashes.
 It causes accidents in the home.
 Drinking can also lead to public disorder, family abuse, or social problems.
-People who have been drinking are more likely to be commit murders and suicide.
+People who have been drinking are more likely to commit violent crimes and suicide.

 This information should not replace a doctor’s care.
 Always talk with your doctor for advice concerning your health.